 - The College must receive timely documentation of the disability for which accommodation is being sought;

-- The requested accommodation must not impose an undue financial or administrative burden on the College, or constitute a fundamental alteration to a program, service, or activity.
+- The requested accommodation must not create a fundamental alteration to a program, service, or activity.

 Students are encouraged to notify Accessibility Services if they encounter any difficulties with an approved accommodation.